 - Beef / Lamb / Turkey / Pork / Chicken / any meat (cooked or raw)

 - Chicken Feet/Wings (raw) or, any soft bone that your dog is capable of chewing up.
-We give sheep bones to our Goldens.
+We also give whole sheep bones to our Goldens.
+The alternative is Ground Bone added to the food.

 - Eggs: (Raw or cooked)